ivan-hc/AppMan/README.md

 # About me
 This is my first work as a developer and I hope this will not be the last.

-Having encouraged you to visit this pages is already an immense achievement for me.
+Having encouraged you to visit this page is already an immense achievement for me.

 If you wish, you can help me [with a small donation](https://paypal.me/ivanalexhc).
 I will gladly appreciate it!